-We currently work with a total of 348 suppliers in mainland China to reduce greenhouse gas emissions generated from logistics and transportation.
+We currently work with a total of 319 suppliers in mainland China to reduce greenhouse gas emissions generated from logistics and transportation.
 Before entering into partnerships with various suppliers, we will communicate with them and brief them on the Group's sustainability philosophy and expectations, ensuring that suppliers can also adhere to the principles of sustainability in their operations.

-In addition, in order to further promote green operations, the Company has established green procurement guidelines for administrative departments to give priority to enterprises using environment-friendly materials or recycled materials when selecting office equipment suppliers, and regularly reviews the implementation of such practices at meetings of the ESG Working Group.
+In addition, in order to further promote green operations, the Company has established green procurement guidelines for administrative departments to give priority to enterprises using environment-friendly materials or recycled materials when selecting office equipment suppliers.
+We will also continue to explore the feasibility of incorporating environmental and social factors into our supply chain risk assessment or to review our supplier management guidelines.